Algosim documentation: Visualization

 Drawing a parameterised plane curve

-Given a function F: D_F → ℝ² where D_F ⊂ ℝ, the image of an interval [a, b] ⊂ D_F under F is a curve and can be plotted directly:
+Given a function F: D_F → ℝ² where D_F ⊂ ℝ, the image of an interval [a, b] ⊂ D_F under F is a curve and can be plotted directly using curve:

 F ≔ t ↦ t⋅❨cos(t), sin(t)❩;